 Negligence, in a legal setting, is a term that generally describes conduct deviating from the standard of care expected from a professional such as a nurse practitioner (NP).
 While negligence and malpractice are similar and sometimes used interchangeably, they’re different legal terms.

-Malpractice is the failure of a professional to act with the prevailing professional standards.
+Medical malpractice is the failure of a professional, like a nurse practitioner, to act with the prevailing professional standards.
 For example, a physician may misdiagnose a patient, or a surgeon could make an operating mistake.
 On the other hand, professional medical negligence against an NP must contain certain elements: duty to the patient, breach of duty, damages, and causation.